Eyad Hammoud

-Eyad Omar Hammoud (إِيَاد عُمَر حَمُّود; Ияд Омар Хамуд; born 24 July 2001) is a former professional footballer who played as a forward.
+Eyad Omar Hammoud (إياد عمر حمود; Ияд Омар Хамуд; born 24 July 2001) is a former professional footballer who played as a forward.

 Born in Lebanon to a Lebanese father and a Bulgarian mother, Hammoud moved to Bulgaria at a young age and obtained citizenship; he represented Bulgaria at youth level between 2016 and 2019, before switching allegiance to Lebanon.

 Club career

 Lokomotiv Plovdiv

 Hammoud made his professional debut for Lokomotiv Plovdiv on 20 November 2016, in the local derby against Botev Plovdiv.
 At age of 15 years, 3 months and 26 days he became the second-youngest player to play in Bulgarian First League.
 Lokomotiv won the match 2–0, with Hammoud assisting the first goal.

 Sheffield Wednesday

 In the beginning of 2017, Hammoud trialled with Sheffield Wednesday, returning to Lokomotiv with and option to sign with the team in the summer.
 On 27 June 2017, he signed a two-year contract with the club, joining the under-18 team until gaining a work permit.
 Hammoud trialed with Preston North End in April 2019, but returned to Sheffield until he was released by the club on 8 May.